apache/trafficserver/doc/admin-guide/files/ip_allow.yaml.en.rst

 This control is specified via rules.
 Each rule has:

 *  A direction (inbound or out).
-*  A range of IP address to which the rule applies.
+*  A range of IP addresses or an IP category to which the rule applies.
 *  An action, either accept or deny.
 *  A list of HTTP methods.